ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 * Now find the CSS variable `--memberlist-border-radius` and change the pixel as per your preference.

-* If you don't like the border radius and want it to be a rectangle, set the value to `0px`.
+* If you don't like the border radius and want it to be a rectangle, set the value to `0 px`.

 > Note the value must end in `px` or `rem` or `em`.